pospeselr/VisualRBM/README.md

 ### 1/10/2015

 No new releases recently (and none coming for awhile) but don't worry, I am hard at work.
-I'm doing some major work on the GPU backend library, SiCKL ( https://code.google.com/p/sickl/'>https://code.google.com/p/sickl/ ):
+I'm doing some major work on the GPU backend library, [SiCKL](https://github.com/pospeselr/SiCKL):

 * Changed SiCKL to use qmake so I can port to OSX and Linux
 * Implementing an OpenCL frontend for SiCKL